-In Spring Integration 2.0 the router hierarchy underwent significant refactoring, so that now any router that is a subclass of the AbstractMessageRouter (which includes all framework defined routers) is a Dynamic Router simply because the channelIdentiferMap is defined at the AbstractMessageRouter level.
+Any router that is a subclass of the AbstractMappingMessageRouter (which includes most framework defined routers) is a Dynamic Router simply because the channelMapping is defined at the AbstractMappingMessageRouter level.
 That map's setter method is exposed as a public method along with 'setChannelMapping' and 'removeChannelMapping' methods.
-These allow you to change/add/remove router mappings at runtime as long as you have a reference to the router itself.
+These allow you to change/ add/remove router mappings at runtime as long as you have a reference to the router itself.
 It also means that you could expose these same configuration options via JMX (see Section 8.1, "JMX Support") or the Spring Integration ControlBus (see Section 8.5, "Control Bus") functionality.